 These seasonal allergies, also known as hay fever, are caused by your immune system’s reaction to the pollen released into the air by grasses, trees, and ragweed.
-Some plants pollinate in the fall, and others do that in the springtime.
+Some plants pollinate in the fall, and others do it in the springtime.

-Start with these simple lifestyle strategies.
+Start with these simple tips.

 Keep pollen out of your home.
 “When you walk around outside, pollen coats your skin, clothes, and shoes,” Kao says.
-“So when you come inside, take your shoes off, wash your face and hands, and change clothes if you can so you don’t drag the pollen through the house.”
+“So when you come inside, take your shoes off, wash your face and hands, and change clothes if you can, so you don’t drag the pollen through the house.”

 Yard work?
 Wear a mask.
 If you plan to garden or mow the lawn on a heavy-pollen day, consider wearing a NIOSH-rated 95 mask (available at hardware stores) to filter pollen.